To our catalog of available CDs

 Four Roscoe Cemeteries, gravestone inscriptions collected (1934) by Gertrude Barber for the following: 1.
 Westfield Flats Cemetery (adj.
 Presbyterian Church), 2.
 Westfield Flats Cemetery, 3.
 Cemetery on the road to Binghamton, 4.
 Riverview Cemetery.
 Note: Roscoe, located on the northernmost tip of Sullivan County, was for many years known as Westfield Flats.
 See our Sullivan County page for more information.

-About the History of the Town of Fallsburgh Town of Fallsburgh information from a variety of sources on this CD-ROM.
+About the History of the Town of Fallsburgh Town of Fallsburgh information from a variety of sources.
 See more information.

 Baptist Cemetery, Parksville, Town of Liberty, Sullivan County, New York, collected by Gertrude Barber (circa 1930).
 Mrs. Barber, when collecting the cemetery circa 1930, noted that it was in “very bad condition”.
 Our suspicion, on that basis, is that there is little of it that can be found or deciphered now, more than 80 years later.
 See our Liberty page for more information.